 Additionally, people living closer to the equator, where sun exposure provides more vitamin D, have lower incidences of food allergies.
 However, it remains unclear whether vitamin D supplementation would help reduce these risks.

 Some evidence indicates that early oral exposure to food allergens, such as peanuts and eggs, could help prevent peanut allergies or allergies in general.
-Little or no oral exposure may impair proper development of the immune system, leading to hypersensitivity reactions like food allergies later in life.
+Not eating enough of various foods during early development can slow down the immune system's proper growth, possibly causing heightened sensitivity reactions like food allergies later in life.

 Studies have also found that when infants with eczema are exposed to allergenic foods, such as to peanut oil or peanut dust, via inflamed skin instead of orally, they can have a higher risk of developing an allergy to that food.